American Express Membership Rewards Program 2023 Review

 How Membership Rewards Compares with Other Credit Card Reward Programs

-Also, several cards allow you to book travel reservations through Chase at 1.25 cents per point, and the offers 1.5 cents per point.
+Also, several cards allow you to book travel reservations through Chase at 1.25 cents per point, and offers 1.5 cents per point.

 This is the weakest of the three major programs, but it’s rapidly improving.
 Its airline transfer partners are mostly foreign carriers with pretty weak award charts, but it recently added JetBlue.